Project

 Grading The project proposal is mainly intended to make sure you decide on a project topic and get feedback from TAs early.
 As long as your proposal follows the instructions above and the project seems to have been thought out with a reasonable plan, you should do well on the proposal.

-Submission Fill out the project form and submit the proposal on Gradescope (see description under deadline for instructions)
+Submission Fill out the form shared on Ed and submit the proposal on Gradescope (see description under deadline for instructions)

 Milestone